Wendi Richter: Later career (1987–2005)

-Upon leaving the WWF, Richter wrestled in Puerto Rico, Japan, and throughout the United States in independent promotions.
-In Puerto Rico's World Wrestling Council, she traded the WWC Women's Championship with Monster Ripper, holding the belt twice: once in May 1987 and once in July 1987.
+Upon leaving the WWF, Richter wrestled in Puerto Rico, Japan, and throughout the USA in independent promotions.
+In Puerto Rico's WWC, she traded the WWC Women's Championship with Monster Ripper, holding the belt twice: once in May 1987 and once in July 1987.

-Richter surfaced in the American Wrestling Association (AWA) in 1987 to challenge champion Madusa Miceli for the AWA Women's Championship, winning the title in December 1988.
+Richter surfaced in the AWA in 1987 to challenge champion Madusa Miceli for the AWA Women's Championship, winning the title in December 1988.
 On December 13, 1988, she participated in a mixed tag team match at SuperClash III with partners The Top Guns (Ricky Rice and Derrick Dukes) against Badd Company (Paul Diamond and Pat Tanaka) and Madusa Miceli.
 Richter's team won the match when she pinned Miceli.

 She wrestled only a few times in the 1990s.

 On January 29, 2005, Richter appeared at WrestleReunion in an eight-woman tag team match (teaming with Bambi, Malia Hosaka, and Jenny Taylor) wrestling against Sherri Martel, Peggy Lee Leather, Krissy Vaine, and Amber O'Neal.
 In August of that same year, Richter appeared at the second WrestleReunion event, WrestleReunion 2, in a six-person tag team match.

 Life after wrestling and WWE Hall of Fame (2005–present)

 In the years after her retirement, Richter was uninvolved with wrestling.
 In a 2005 shoot interview, she expressed disgust toward the portrayal of women in the WWE product, and was still hurt over her WWF exit.
 In 2010, Richter was offered induction in the WWE Hall of Fame Class of 2010, which she accepted.
 She was inducted by Roddy Piper.
 In contrast of her shoot interviews, her speech spoke fondly of her wrestling career and how the WWE Divas thanked her for her influence.
 Richter's speech ended joyfully, exclaiming "Girls Just Wanna Have Fun!"

-On the June 16, 2012 episode of Raw, Richter appeared in an in-ring segment along with Cyndi Lauper, Roddy Piper and then-Diva's Champion Layla as part of the "1000th episode" buildup.
+On the June 16, 2012, episode of Raw, Richter appeared in an in-ring segment along with Cyndi Lauper, Roddy Piper and then-Diva's Champion Layla as part of the "1000th episode" buildup.
 Piper expressed his gratitude to Richter and Lauper for their "Rock 'N Wrestling" angle and presented Lauper with a gold record, with which she eventually hit Heath Slater, who at the time had a gimmick of insulting veteran Superstars before getting his comeuppance.

 On December 31, 2023, during the Worlds End 2023 post-show press conference, the AEW Women's Champion “Timeless” Toni Storm was asked if there are any free agents that she would like to see Tony Khan sign to AEW.

 “Tony, I don’t care how much you’re going to yell at me for this after, but yes, there is quite the free agent out there, isn’t there?” she said.
 “There is money written all over it.
 Wendi Richter … I’m going to fuck you up!”